Sawangg/kronos/README.md

 - Can be used with a variety of assets (Stocks, Crypto, ...)
 - Place market orders, limit orders and stop orders
 - Able to simulate down to a precision of 1 nanosecond for HFT strategies
+- Detailed metrics about your strategy performance with per trade analysis
 - Configurable slippage for a more realistic result

 > [!IMPORTANT]